Service Provider and Employment Specialist

 Our Commitment

-AFES Workforce, Inc., a 501c3 nonprofit, holds the certifications to assist people with disabilities with job training and employment services.
-We are preparing a workforce of individuals with in-person, virtual, and pre-placement job training, such as VR’s Pre-Employment Transition Services (Pre-ETS).
+AFES Workforce, Inc., a 501(c)(3) nonprofit, is certified to provide job training and employment services to individuals with disabilities.
+We deliver in-person, virtual, and pre-placement training, including VR’s Pre-Employment Transition Services (Pre-ETS).

-AFES Workforce, Inc., Employment Specialist(s): We purposely help eligible young adults with disabilities to work and find ways to save money for permanent housing.
-The following are VR’s employment services that our nonprofit corporation offers.
+AFES Workforce, Inc., Employment Specialist(s): We support the dreams of youths with disabilities by assisting them in finding work and saving for permanent housing.
+Below are the employment services provided by our nonprofit corporation.

 Workforce Job Training: Action Steps 1 to 4